-This specification describes a mechanism to protect legacy optical barcodes, such as those found on driver's licenses (PDF417) and travel documents (MRZ), using Verifiable Credentials [[VC-DATA-MODEL-2.0]].
-The Verifiable Credential representations are compact enough such that they fit in under 150 bytes and can thus be integrated with traditional two-dimensional barcodes that are printed on physical cards using legacy printing processes.
+This specification describes a mechanism to protect optical barcodes, such as those found on driver's licenses (PDF417) and travel documents (MRZ), using Verifiable Credentials [[VC-DATA-MODEL-2.0]].
+The Verifiable Credential representations are compact enough such that they fit in under 150 bytes and can thus be integrated with traditional two-dimensional barcodes that are printed on physical cards using standard printing processes.

 This specification is experimental.